Skip to main content

 Program Concepts

 During Idea Collection, hundreds of ideas were collected from community members.
-Now, during Proposal Development, community-based nonprofits will make these ideas a reality by proposing a program they can implement for the REPAIR Zone.
+Then, during Proposal Development, community-based nonprofits turned these ideas into reality by proposing a project they can implement for the REPAIR Zone.

 To ensure proposals are reflective of the community's ideas, the Advisory Committee for each REPAIR Zone created program concepts that capture the variety of ideas submitted.
-Program concepts provide Proposers context for the need in the community, considerations for who the program should serve or how it should be implemented, and a goal for what should be accomplished within the one-year timeframe for the program.
-Proposals must respond to one or more of the program concepts to be eligible for this grant opportunity
+Program concepts provided Proposers context for the needs in the community, considerations for who the program should serve or how it should be implemented, and a goal for what should be accomplished within the one-year timeframe for the project.

 Click the REPAIR Zones below to read the unique program concepts for each: